sakethcse/CoinSwicth/README.md

 3. open terminal and execute following in order, python3 get_data.py python3 exchange_server_cache.py
+4. keep the terminal open for server to run and execute following link in any browser, localhost:8080/exchange-rate?exchange=kucoin&fromCurrency=BTC&toCurrency=ETH
-4. The time taken by API to return results is printed on console
+5. The time taken by API to return results is printed on console

 Desgin:
 1) API retruns with TIME_OUT if it takes more than 100ms(now it takes approximately < 5ms)